CCRSF-IFX/SF_ATAC-seq/README.md

 Tailor the workflow to your project's requirements:

 Edit `config.yaml` in the `config/` directory to set up the workflow execution parameters.
+## Step 3: Load the snakemake version 8 or above

+`module load snakemake/8.4.8`

-## Step 3: reate a conda environmet
+## Step 4: Create a conda environmet

 `conda create -n $NAME`

-## Step 4: Execute the Workflow
+## Step 5: Execute the Workflow

 Activate the Conda Environment:

 `conda activate $NAME`

 Install `mamba`

 `conda install -c conda-forge mamba`

 Test the Configuration: Perform a dry-run to validate your setup: